ten-protocol/ten-documentation/docs/getting-started/for-developers/explore-contracts-in-obscuro.md

 }
 ```

-In summary, while Ethereum's transparency poses challenges for true data privacy, Obscuro offers a robust solution by ensuring that private data remains genuinely private.
+In summary, while Ethereum's transparency poses challenges for true data privacy, Ten offers a robust solution by ensuring that private data remains genuinely private.

 ## 2. Access Control for Functions